ycombinator/es-enron/README.md

 The size of this compressed dataset is 252MB.
 Uncompressed into individual JSON files, the size becomes 1.3GB.

+0. Install Node.js, MySQL, and Elasticsearch.
+Make sure MySQL and Elasticsearch are running.

 1. Uncompress the archive.

     tar xvf dataset.tgz